waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Tool Refinement (VIOLATION):** I failed to immediately fix the `pathfinder` tool after it failed on Route 43. **Correction:** Faulty tools must be fixed immediately, as this is a higher priority than any gameplay action.
 *   **Pathfinder Tool Limitations:** The tool does not currently understand HM usage (e.g., SURF, CUT) or automatically detect on-screen NPCs as obstacles.
 I must manually navigate these transitions for now until the tool is improved.
 *   **Schoolboy Alan (Route 36):** My hypothesis that he had an item for me was incorrect.
 He is in a dialogue loop, which confirms he is a story-gated event.
 I will not interact with him again until major story progression (e.g., clearing Goldenrod Radio Tower).
+*   **Tile Type Hallucination (CORRECTION):** My previous assumption that a FLOOR tile could be impassable was incorrect.
+Tile collision types are consistent.
+Being stuck at (10, 28) must be due to an invisible event, object, or game state flag, not a faulty tile.
+*   **Pathing Assumptions (VIOLATION):** I incorrectly assumed a land path existed on Route 40. **Correction:** I must trust my `pathfinder` tool's output.
+If it reports no path, I must test my assumptions by trying alternative routes (e.g., water vs. land) or breaking the problem into smaller, verifiable steps instead of assuming the tool is broken.

 ### B. Future Agent/Tool Ideas
-*   **Untested:** ROCK
+*   **Unstuck Advisor Agent:** An agent to help diagnose and suggest solutions when movement is blocked.
+It would take current position, a list of failed actions, and surrounding map data to propose a systematic troubleshooting plan.

 ## V. Untested Assumptions & Hypotheses
 *   **Mahogany Gym Block:** My primary hypothesis is that resolving the Red Gyarados event at the Lake of Rage will cause the Fisher to move.
-An alternative is that another, unknown trigger exists within Mahogany Town or requires a different story flag.
 *   **Secret Potion Location:** My primary hypothesis, based on an NPC hint, is that the Secret Potion is in Cianwood City.
 I have checked the pharmacy with no success.
 An alternative is that the hint was incomplete or misleading, and the item is elsewhere, or requires a specific event trigger in Cianwood I have not yet found.
 *   **ROCK Tile:** I need to test the traversability of the ROCK tile type at the next available opportunity.
-*   **Pathing Assumptions (VIOLATION):** I incorrectly assumed a land path existed on Route 40. **Correction:** I must trust my `pathfinder` tool's output.
-If it reports no path, I must test my assumptions by trying alternative routes (e.g., water vs. land) or breaking the problem into smaller, verifiable steps instead of assuming the tool is broken.

-## VI.
-Immediate Tasks & Tests
-*   **Test ROCK Tile:** The overwatch system noted 'ROCK' is untested.
-I must navigate to a ROCK tile in Cianwood City and attempt to move into it from all four directions to verify its traversability.

-## II.
-World & Story (Update)
-### C. System Bugs & Glitches
-*   **Cianwood City Stuck Spot:** Completely stuck on tile (10, 28).
-Unable to move in any direction.
-Fly is also bugged from this location.
-This is likely due to an invisible event trigger or object, not a bug with the FLOOR tile itself.

-## IV.
-Self-Correction & Improvement (Update)
-### A. Core Directives (Violations & Learnings)
-*   **Tile Type Hallucination (CORRECTION):** My previous assumption that a FLOOR tile could be impassable was incorrect.
-Tile collision types are consistent.
-Being stuck at (10, 28) must be due to an invisible event, object, or game state flag, not a faulty tile.
+*   **Cianwood Stuck Event:** My current hypothesis is that the phone call with Mom is the event I must complete to get unstuck.
+An alternative hypothesis is that I need to re-interact with a specific NPC in Cianwood now that I have defeated the Gym Leader.